Conference Overview

 Attire

-Business casual clothing (khakis, polo-style shirts) for the general sessions, team meetings, and free time will be acceptable.
-Please bring either a t-shirt or sweatshirt with the name of your school.
-We will ask you to wear this attire on Saturday for special photos.
+Business casual clothing (khakis, polo-style shirts) for the general sessions, team meetings, and free time are acceptable.
 No coat or tie is required for the conferences.
-Be sure to bring a winter coat as the average high for St. Louis in January is 39°F.
+Be sure to bring a winter coat as the average high for St. Louis in January is 41°F.

 The McKenzie Family